bristolxyz/bristol.xyz/README.md

 - `INITIAL_USER` - A user in the format of `email:password` which will be initially created with administrator permissions if this is a initial install (there are no keys in the Redis database).

 #### Sentry Configuration
 - `SENTRY_DSN` - The DSN which is in use for Sentry.
-A blank DSN will result in errors being logged to the console.

 #### Redis Configuration
 - `REDIS_HOST` - The Redis host.
 Defaults to `localhost:6379`.